Kandos is a rare 20th century town

 A display of mining skips greets you at the entrance.
 On your right is the refurbished Railway Hotel, the charming stationmaster’s cottage and railway station.
 Ahead the mountain range looms above the town.
 The cement rotunda on your left deserves a Sunday afternoon brass band.
 The town clock ahead, donated by appreciative migrants, is a reminder of the multicultural, labour-voting makeup of the town.

 Come for a walk around Kandos

 Brochures by that name will introduce you to its unique architectural history through 18 diverse buildings.
-Kandos is small enough to traverse on foot and quiet enough to use the middle of the road.
+Kandos is small enough to traverse on foot and quiet enough to walk in the middle of the road.

 Note the variety of housing, for example, ash brick, fibro, timber, brick and hardiplank.
 Also the original fences.
 Peak over the garden gate to see popular plantings, quirky garden ornaments, mail boxes, and eccentric house names like Duz-us, It-l-do and No More Gaps.

-Visit Kandos Museum in Buchanan Street, formerly a Methodist Church, built of concrete in the Californian mission style, and listed on the Register of the National Estate.
+Visit Kandos Museum in Buchanan Street, formerly a Methodist Church, built of concrete in the Californian mission style.
+It holds the social and industrial history of the Kandos area.

 The former Good Samaritan Convent is another architectural gem, tucked away in Fleming Street.
 Built in the Spanish mission style it has handsome arches, gothic pillars and wide verandahs and is occasionally opened for inspection.

 Listen!
 Kandos is alive with the sounds of human endeavour